-You find out that there is no demand or interest for your product idea with your target audience.
+You find out that there is no demand or interest for your product ideas with your target audience.
 That could be a reason to stop investing your time and energy into the product’s development.
 However, this may be short-sighted as there may be potential profit in changing it.

 Solution: The purpose of the research is to see what target customers think and feel about the idea.
 If it’s negative, then it could mean that the target audience is not interested at this time, or they are not the right audience.
-You may find more by testing more widely, or trying again after some time, or consider adjusting the concept based on the feedback you’ve gathered.
+You may find more by testing more widely or trying again after some time, or consider adjusting the concept based on the feedback you’ve gathered.
 A bad result doesn’t mean it’s a bad idea.
 This is also where an early adopter question is useful — especially if you feel your new concept is ahead of its time or the market.

 Mistake #4: You assume the audience thinks like you do

 You’ve got an in-depth understanding of the product idea, and you want to share this in the survey introduction.
 You may also want to share marketing and brand ideas now, as you’ve been thinking of them already.

 Solution: Avoid using technical jargon or acronyms that won’t be immediately understood by your audience.
-It can be intimidating for survey participants and cause confusion.
+They can be intimidating and confusing for survey participants.

 Also, avoid making a strong marketing pitch.
-Adding this information now can suggest the idea is set in stone – remember that marketing and brand activities come in at a later stage when the idea is close to or fully formed.
-This could also prevent the opportunity for honest feedback about what they like or don’t like.
+Adding this information now can suggest the idea is set in stone – remember that marketing and brand activities come in at a later stage when the idea is close to or fully formed and you don’t want to prevent getting honest feedback.

 Mistake #5: You don’t adjust the survey to cater to all geographies